FREELANG Dictionary - FAQ (Frequently Asked Questions)

 Q. How can I create a new word list, starting from scratch?

-A. You can easily create a new dictionary by choosing "Create empty database" in the "File" menu of the main window.
+A. You can easily create a new dictionary by choosing "Create an empty dictionary" in the "Tools" menu of the main window.
 Please contact us if you need help.

 Q. I already have a word list, I made it with Excel.
 Is there a way to import it automatically into the dictionary or do I have to reenter each word?